Yellow diamond fetches $16 mln in Geneva auction

-GENEVA (Reuters) - A 100-carat yellow diamond has sold for 14.5 million Swiss francs (9.69 million pounds) to a private buyer, the star lot in a Geneva jewelry sale that Sotheby’s auction house said fetched 125.5 million francs overall.
+GENEVA, May 14 (Reuters) - A 100-carat yellow diamond has sold for 14.5 million Swiss francs ($16.3 million) to a private buyer, the star lot in a Geneva jewellery sale that Sotheby’s auction house said fetched 125.5 million francs overall.

 The “Graff Vivid Yellow”, weighing 100.09 carats, set a record for a yellow diamond, the chairman of Sotheby’s Switzerland, David Bennett, said in a statement on Wednesday after Tuesday’s sale.

-“With its exceptional size and a superb daffodil color, the Graff Vivid Yellow is a truly extraordinary diamond with immense presence,” Bennett said.
+“With its exceptional size and a superb daffodil colour, the Graff Vivid Yellow is a truly extraordinary diamond with immense presence,” Bennett said.

 However, the gem failed to hit the bottom end of its estimate, with a hammer price of 12.8 million francs.